-- c) For each additional complete year over 25 years' service2 working days - d) The maximum payment shall not exceed 131 working days. - 13.6.2 Base academic salary is used for the purposes of calculating the payment of a 'working day'.
-Note: the calculation of retirement gratuity does not include medical loading.
-Payment shall be made in one gross sum on the date of retirement.
-Payment will be pro-rated for part- time employees to reflect their hours of work. - 13.6.3 Payment shall be made in one gross sum on the date of retirement.
-Payment will be pro- rated for part time employees to reflect their hours of work. - 13.6.4 For the purposes of the retirement payment, service shall be continuous service at Waipapa Taumata Rau | The University of Auckland.
+- 13.6.1 Employees who retire under clause 13 shall be entitled to receive the following payment: - (a) After 10 years continuous service 50 working days - (b) For each additional complete year up to 25 years 5 working days - (c) For each additional complete year over 25 years' service2 working days - (d) The maximum payment shall not exceed 131 working days. - 13.6.2 Payment shall be made in one gross sum on the date of retirement.
+Payment will be pro-rated for part time employees to reflect their hours of work. - 13.6.3 For the purposes of the retirement payment, service shall be continuous service at Waipapa Taumata Rau | The University of Auckland.
 In determining the period of service, the employer may deduct periods of leave without pay exceeding three months in total.
-On the death of an employee, the employer may approve the payment of a cash grant in lieu to the surviving partner or if there is no surviving partner, to dependent children. - 13.6.5 Service for the purpose of retirement leave entitlement and calculation means unbroken employment with the University, either full-time or part-time together with any other service which may be recognised for the purpose of a Retirement Payment.
+On the death of an employee, the employer may approve the payment of a cash grant in lieu to the surviving partner or if there is no surviving partner, to dependent children. - 13.6.4 Service for the purpose of retirement leave entitlement and calculation means unbroken employment with the University, either full-time or part-time together with any other service which may be recognised for the purpose of a retirement payment.